SidKH/angular-starter-kit/README.md

 ```
 gulp
 ```
-6) Wait untill gulp do its job, then go to `http://localhost:9000`
+6) Wait untill gulp do its job, ahd when you'll see the `Server listening on port 9000` line go to `http://localhost:9000`
 7) Congratulations, you've just setup your angular application!

 ### Basic folder structure